Disturbance (archaeology)

 A disturbance is any change to an archaeological site due to events which occurred after the site was laid down.
 Disturbances may be caused by natural events or human activity, and may result in loss of archaeological value.
-In some cases, it can be difficult to distinguish between features caused by human activity in the period of interest and features caused by later human activity, or by natural processes.
+In some cases, it can be difficult to distinguish between features caused by human activity in the period of interest, and features caused by later human activity or natural processes.

 Causes

 Natural causes

-The soil scientist Francis D. Hole identified nine natural processes resulting in soil disturbance, including the movements of animals and plants (especially burrowing, root growth and treefalls), freezing and thawing, movement under gravity (including earthflow and rockslides), swelling and shrinking of clays, the actions of wind and water, the growth and dissolution of salt crystals, and movement caused by earthquakes.
+The soil scientist Francis D. Hole identified nine natural processes resulting in soil disturbance, including the movements of animals and plants (known as bioturbation, and including burrowing, root growth and treefalls); freezing and thawing; movement under gravity (including earthflow and rockslides); swelling and shrinking of clays; the actions of wind and water; the growth and dissolution of salt crystals; and movement caused by earthquakes.
 Different sites are subject to different degrees, combinations, and interactions of these processes, and archaeologists working with a given site must be familiar with the processes in play at that site to avoid the risk of misinterpretation.

 In some environments, animal activity can completely turn over the surface soil in as few as five to six years.
 The activity of earthworms, in particular, can contribute to the burial, and thus preservation, of artifacts dropped on the ground – but it also frequently blurs boundaries between natural and culturally disturbed soils, and can erase vertical stratification used for dating.
-Patterns of soil disturbance indicative of treefalls can be useful in establishing the former presence of a forest on a site.

 Frost heaving may cause artifacts to rise or fall, depending on their heat conductivity, which is a function of material.
-Freeze-thaw cycles can also disturb soils in several other ways.
+Freeze-thaw cycles can also disturb soils in several other ways, collectively called cryoturbation.
 Downhill creep may sort artifacts by mass or density, as may flooding.
 Drying of clays may cause deep cracks that are subsequently filled with surface material.
 Wetting and drying of clay may cause rocks to migrate to the surface.
 The action of winds on soil is especially common in desert environments.